EngrSaad2/Android-TV-Live-Stream/README.md

 The file can be used to install the application on a TV, using the Android Debug Bridge.<br>

-The Developer Mode and Allow USB debugging modes have to be turned on the TV.<br>
+The Developer Mode and Allow USB debugging modes have to be turned on the TV<br>

 #### By connecting the laptop and the TV with a USB cable and having both of them on the same network, one can install the app: